himanshuchauhan981/E-commerce-app-using-flutter-and-firebase/README.md

 ## Getting Started

 It is an complete e-commerce mobile app which is designed using flutter.
 It uses firebase as a backend for CRUD operations.

+## Tool Used
+- Flutter
+- Firebase

 ## Features of this flutter app